modalitysystems/modalitysoftware-docs/TWAPerformance/Call-Logger.md

 In Teams/Call Logger a call is any P2P/Users to User scenario, this includes
   - Tenant User to PSTN
   - PSTN to Tenant User
-  - Tenant User to UTenant Userser (VoIP)
+  - Tenant User to Tenant User (VoIP)
-  - Tenant User to Federared/external User
+  - Tenant User to Federated/external User
   - Federated/External user to Tenant User

 This includes both direct routing and Microsoft calling plan calls.

-Call Logger does not include Meetings (any session with more than 2 people), but reports on meetings are availanble in Teamwork Analytics Call Records Usage Reports.
+Call Logger does not include Meetings (any session with more than 2 people), but reports on meetings are available in Teamwork Analytics Call Records Usage Reports.

 Power BI can filter reports by:
   - Caller (UPN or PSTN number)